jmoenig/Snap/DEVLOG.md

 * objects: added hyperZip stub to blocks dictionary
 * store: load libraries with customized primitives
 * blocks, byob: metaprogramming support for newlines in custom block labels
+* bocks, extensions: new extension primitives for encoding / decoding blocks to and from xml

 ### 2023-10-09
 * gui: tweaked exporting customized primitives